Sj-001/InkFinance/doc/contracts/interfaces/IDAO.md

 ### payrollPaymentApprove
-when payroll pay propsal passed, agent call will call this function to approve the paymenta
+when payroll pay propal passed, agent call will call this function to approve the paymenta

 *Declaration:*